 Searching for specific skills rather than job titles means talent teams can look at the market through a new lens – one that simultaneously widens their reach, and gives it more granularity.

 How skill-based talent management improves talent mobility

-But the benefits of hiring for skills goes beyond better forecasting, or more efficient processes for recruiters.
+The benefits of hiring for skills go beyond better forecasting, or more efficient processes for recruiters.
 It can also significantly impact employment outcomes for new and existing members of staff.

-Similarly, skill mapping can help achieve better diversity, equity and inclusion (DE&I).
-Research shows that women are much less likely to apply for senior roles (“stretch roles”) than men.
+Similarly, skill mapping can help achieve better diversity, equity and inclusion.
+Research shows that women are much less likely to apply for senior (“stretch”) roles than men.
 Standardizing and assessing skills objectively means talent teams are able to find the most qualified candidates for the role, not just those who are most confident or best at self-promotion.

 How AI can help talent teams switch to skills-based hiring

 To hire effectively, talent teams need to understand:

 - What skills they need to meet future business goals